paixaop/node-sodium/README.md

     npm install -g mocha mocha-istanbul

-You may need to run it with `sudo` is only root user has access to Node.js global directories
+You may need to run it with `sudo` as only the root user has access to Node.js global directories

     sudo npm install -g mocha mocha-istanbul